There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 “I filed my taxes yesterday.
 Total federal income tax: $0.00.
 Total state income tax: $0.00.
 This makes four years in a row without paying a dime in income tax.
 Ever since the ‘retirement savings contribution credit’ went into effect as a bone thrown to the poor as part of the tax cut for the rich in 2001, I’ve lived below taxable levels.
 I strive to maintain this as a form of protest against the actions of the federal government in recent years.” — Fred Ecks

 This can be advantageous to the low-income tax resister.
-If you have a year in which you earn very little money and so are in very little danger of being taxed, you can generate extra “income” by doing such a transfer (just enough so that you won’t have to pay taxes on it either).
+If you have a year in which you earn very little money and so are in very little danger of being taxed, you can generate some extra “income” by doing such a transfer (just enough income so that you won’t have to pay taxes on it either).
 That way, when retirement time comes, you won’t be in danger of being taxed on the money then either.

 “In 2004, I earned about $18,000.
 I ran the numbers and determined that I could have earned as much as $25,000 and still be under the federal income tax line.
 So I transferred $6,500 from my traditional IRA to a Roth IRA.
 That $6,500 is considered part of my income for 2004 (I left some wiggle room: $18,000 + $6,500 = $24,500).